 The Banking sector looks to have a long growth runway driven by several industry drivers such as:

 Rising income and young demographic profile

-Rapid growth in the Fintech space which is expected to grow to USD 83 trillion by 2025 according to IBEF.
+Rapid growth in the Fintech space is expected to grow to USD 83 trillion by 2025 according to IBEF.

 Rising mobile internet and online payment usage.